Flight-Free-UK/flight_free_uk_website/source/posts/sorry-boss-i-ve-given-up-flying.html.markdown

 When I reiterated this, my team facilitator said, “I thought that was only outside of work.
 I thought you might be able to make an exception as, you know, it’s work.”
 I politely refused, saying that whether I fly for work or for pleasure, it’s still other people’s lives at stake.
 I don’t like disappointing people, and although the conversation made me nervous before and rattled through my head for a while after, I was confident I’d done the right thing.

+> Although the conversation made me nervous before and rattled through my head for a while after, I was confident I’d done the right thing.

 In the end, my company has been very accommodating.
 After a couple of awkward conversations with my team facilitator, I was not pressured again into flying for any reason.
 About eight months on my CEO actually changed company policy, not to allow groups larger than five to fly out anywhere, giving the climate emergency as a reason.
 I was astounded!
 I got to talk with him and support his decision.

 The more people that take this stance, wherever they possibly can, the more our culture and infrastructure will have to adapt.
 We've already seen this start to happen with the rise of vegan options and vegan restaurants.
 It’s basic economics: if we want to change the supply we need to change the demand.